 Equipment for the Cherry Cheesecake Tarts

-A regular size cheesecake requires a cheesecake (It has solid sides with a pop~up bottom and at least 3~inch sides.) pan, but these cheesecake tarts use a 12 cup mini cheesecake pan, readily available online or at your local kitchen store.
+These cheesecake tarts use a 12-cup mini cheesecake pan, readily available online or at your local kitchen store.
 Each cup has a removable bottom, making getting the cheesecakes out a breeze.
 I’ve also used this pan, each cup lined with foil, to make individual cakes.

 An electric mixer is used to make the filling.
 Mine is also a Kitchen Aid and it’s the best mixer I’ve ever had.